The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/overview/public_data.md

 Public Data Sources
 ==========================

-The public data sources are where data is publicly available, rather than data provided by a specific partner.
+The public data sources are where data is publicly available, rather than data provided by a specific pilot project dashboard partner.

 ## Crossref – Metadata
 Crossref is a non-for-profit membership organization, and an official Digital Object Identifier (DOI) Registration Agency of the International DOI Foundation.
 They make metadata available for all DOIs registered with Crossref (<https://www.crossref.org/community/>).